 Pay attention to the glue transfer.
 The iron heats up the glue to make it soft enough to transfer to the bag or cotton cloth.
 Don't overheat the glue so that it melts into the fabric.
 Adjust the iron to the setting for the fabric.

-Rubbing Alcohol Method
+Using the Rubbing Alcohol Method

 Step 1: Set-up the Rubbing Alcohol